Crossed Eyes: Symptoms and Treatments

 - Double vision in adults.

 In milder cases of strabismus, a child may close one eye when there’s sunlight.
 They may also tilt their head to be able to hold their gaze.
-It’s also common for these children to do poorly at school due to their vision problems.
+For this reason, an article published in 2010 by the Cuban Journal of Hygiene and Epidemiology explained that this sometimes leads to school performance problems.

 Eventually, between 30% and 35% of people with crossed eyes lose vision in their non-dominant eye.
 This is known as amblyopia or lazy eye.
 When strabismus occurs in adulthood, it’s also common for them to have a double vision.